The timing of when to perform strength work and when to run is an often pondered question.

-1) Easy Lifting & Strength Work This category can include anything from lunges, squat jumps, push-ups, to high rep low weight squats and bench presses.
+This category can include anything from lunges, squat jumps, push-ups, to drills or weight lifting.
 Basically, anything that will not leave you with delayed onset muscle soreness, which could negatively affect proceeding runs.

-Non-fatiguing strength work before a run can help prepare the body for the following workout.
-Doing drills or lunges prior to a race or key workout can be done daily without any fatigue buildup.
+Non-fatiguing strength work before a run can help prepare the body for the following workout by serving as a warmup.
+Doing drills or lunges prior to a race or run can be done daily without any fatigue buildup.

-2) Heavy Lifting & Dynamic Strength Work These include activities such as heavy squats, deadlifts, and long drill sessions that are sure to leave your calves or legs sore the next day.
+These include activities such as heavy squats, deadlifts, or long drill sessions that could leave your legs or body a bit sore or fatigued the next day.